jecGrimm/HLV_KG/README.md

 full: A visualization of all annotations in the graph via [NetworkX](https://networkx.org/) <br>

 ## References
-Dominik Schlechtweg, Nina Tahmasebi, Simon Hengchen, Haim Dubossarsky, Barbara McGillivray.
-2021.
-DWUG: A large Resource of Diachronic Word Usage Graphs in Four Languages.
-Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing.
+Schlechtweg, D. and Dubossarsky, H. and Hengchen, S. and McGillivray, B. and Tahmasebi, N. 2024.
+DWUG EN: Diachronic Word Usage Graphs for English (3.0.0).